Doctoral Degree Requirements

 Finding a Thesis Research Mentor

 Because the PhD is a research degree, the student is expected to become integrated within a research group.
-By the end of the first year of study, the student should have found a thesis adviser who will oversee his/her PhD research and assume financial responsibility for stipend, tuition, health insurance, and student fees.
+By the end of the first year semester of study, the student should have found a thesis adviser who will oversee his/her PhD research and assume financial responsibility for stipend, tuition, health insurance, and student fees.
 The thesis adviser must be a faculty member in Imaging Science PhD Program Committee with the title of Professor, Associate Professor, or Assistant Professor.
-Failure to find a research adviser by May 1 will result in the student being placed on probation that can last up until August 31.
+Failure to find a research adviser by December 31 will result in the student being placed on probation that can last up until May 31.
 During that time, the student must continue to seek a research adviser.
-Failure to find a research adviser by August 31 will lead to dismissal from the PhD program and termination of funding.
+Failure to find a research adviser by May 31 will lead to dismissal from the PhD program and termination of funding.

 Research Presentation/Thesis Proposal